2018 NAEd/SPENCER POSTDOCTORAL FELLOWS

 Geographic inequality exists within cities.
 But geographic inequality also exists between globalizing cities and economically struggling or stagnant towns.
 This kind of geographic inequality, especially in relation to supporting youth civic participation, is vastly understudied.
 This project adds such a comparative framing to the field of education research, treating the historical and present day movements of learners as spaces for analysis and focused education design work toward more equitable communities for youth.
 I do so using an existing Mobile City Science curriculum, a set of digital STEAM activities supporting youth to develop new techno-civic literacies through their study of local issues — so far used with students living in underserved neighborhoods in Seattle, New York, and Chicago.
 This project will iterate these designed activities using mobile and geospatial tools in a town located in a nonmetropolitan area; this iteration will afford symmetrically collected, organized, and comparative data across understudied nonmetropolitan and urban contexts.
 Comparing data of youth civic participation across these sites will contribute a new analytic lens that foregrounds the issue of technological and physical mobility in clarifying how geographies of opportunity nurture youth to be or become community advocates.

-Sepehr Vakil is an Assistant Professor in the Department of Curriculum and Instruction, and the Associate Director of Equity & Inclusion in the Center for STEM Education, at the University of Texas at Austin.
-Beginning in Fall 2018, he will join the faculty in the Learning Sciences program in the School of Education and Social Policy at Northwestern University.
+Sepehr Vakil is an assistant professor of Learning Sciences in the School of Education and Social Policy at Northwestern University.
+Previously he was Assistant Professor of STEM Education and the Associate Director of Equity & Inclusion in the Center for STEM Education at the University of Texas at Austin.
 His research draws on critical ethnographic, historical, as well as participatory design-based methodologies to examine the politics of learning and the politics of knowledge production in STEM disciplines, with a focus on engineering and computer science.
 His work has appeared in the Harvard Educational Review, Journal of the Learning Sciences, Cognition and Instruction, Equity & Excellence in Education, and Teachers College Record.
 Dr. Vakil received his M.S. in Electrical Engineering from UCLA, and a Ph.D. in Education with a focus on mathematics, science, and technology from UC Berkeley.

 “I don’t know how I can do engineering and feel like I’m impacting my community”: A Comparative Case Study of the Cultural Production of Political Identity for Undergraduate Students of Color in Engineering and Computer Science.